aryanpokharna/spaceship-tax-calculator/README.md

 This program enables you to connect to Spaceship (Managed Fund) Australia's API, pull transaction history and calculate capital gains tax for each FY.
 Developed locally in Sydney, Australia.

 # Set-up
-- Pull Git Repo.
+- Pull git repository to your local device.
-- Install the python requests library
+- (Optional) Create a virtual environment.
+- Run `pip install -r requirements.txt` to install dependencies.
-- Add credentials
+- Include credentials (email/password) to main.py
-- Run main.py
+- Run `python3 main.py`

 # Execution
 - Program will ask if you want to pull transaction data from Spaceship.